wdseelig/wash-gop-com/README.md

 have.
 So far, 2GB has worked for me.
 This settings change takes place immediately, you don't even have to restart your containers.

+On May 11th I deleted all of the files in /var/www/html/config/sync so that I could start over.
+Also on that date I re-ran the drush minimal install and used the drush migrate-upgrade to create the migrations that we'll need.

+On May 12th I ran the users migration.
+It worked [took an hour!] and after it I couldn't see the migrations any more.
+This is because the migration changed user 1 from admin to gopadmin, and also changed the password.
+It turns out that there is a migrations permission, and when I enabled that for me [wdseelig] I could see the migrations again.
+I used Drupal Console to reset the user1 1 password.
+Also on May 12th I ran the Page content migration.
+It, too, worked.

+On May 13th I enabled [I think installed is the right word] several modules:

+	* CKEditor
+	* Path [for URL aliases]
+	* Toolbar [for the admin toolbar]

+Also on May 13th, I spent several hours trying to enable Razorsql to "see" databases within a Docker container.
+I eventually got this to work by modifying the mysqld.cnf file [/etc/mysql/mysql.conf.d/mysqld.cnf] to change the bind-address to 0.0.0.0.
+This change instructs mysql to accept remote connections.